-Thanksgiving was not about the Pilgrims embracing diversity and thanking the Indians (otherwise known as Native Americans) for helping them survive.
+Thanksgiving was not about the Pilgrims embracing diversity and thanking the Indians for helping them survive.
 The celebration was about thanking God for the abundance which ultimately resulted from a move away from socialism ( imposed on them by the Colony’s Sponsors) to free market capitalism.

 As governor William Bradford commented on the dreadful conditions of 1622: